Last updated on May 15th, 2021 at 02:40 pm

 Unfortunately, many organizations don’t provide the time or resources needed to retire that new technical debt on a regular basis.

-Sometimes that works.
+Sometimes education works.
 Sometimes technologists do receive the additional resources, time, and cooperation they need to start retiring the accumulated technical debt, and to avoid adding more debt to the burden they already carry.

 Mostly, though, education programs don’t work, for reasons beyond mere misunderstanding of the issue.
 One fundamental problem is the word “technical” in the term technical debt.
 Non-technologists must be forgiven for believing that since technical debt is inherently technical, it follows that its causes are also technical, that technologists are solely responsible for creating technical debt, and that non-technologists play no role.
 Those conclusions are, of course, false, but the beliefs persist, and many non-technologists adopt the view that “It’s your problem—fix it.”